ReserveJudgement/GNN-Research-Agent/README.md

 The agent does not have to deal with downloading the dataset or the packages, these are prepared in advance.

-Basic code for loading and exploring the dataset can be found in dataset.py
+Example code for analyzing the dataset can be found at: https://github.com/alitwinkumar/connectome_examples